firstdraft/guides/fundamental-classes.md

 ## Next Up

 Alright!
-It's been fun playing around with Ruby in the console on the right, but how would we actually builds some real, [permanent programs](permanent-programs.md) that we can share with our friends?
+It's been fun playing around with Ruby in the `rails console`, but how would we actually builds some real, [permanent programs](permanent-programs.md) that we can share with our friends?
 That's what we'll see next.